CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/1b-machine-learning.md

 Let’s review what you have done.
 You used a dataset of historical ice cream sales data to train a model.
 The model predicts the number of ice creams expected to be sold on a given day, based on seasonal and meteorological features.

-### Review
-In this lab, you have completed the following tasks:
-- Created an *Azure Machine Learning workspace* resource
-- Utilized automated machine learning to train a model
-- Deployed the model

-Let me know if you'd like any changes!
+## Conclusion
+In **"Automated Machine learning using AML"** hands-on lab, demonstrated how to use Azure Machine Learning to build an end-to-end predictive solution from creating a workspace and compute resources to training, deploying, and testing a machine learning model.
+By leveraging automated machine learning, you were able to efficiently identify the best-performing model and deploy it as a scalable predictive service.
+This hands-on experience highlights how **Azure Machine Learning** simplifies the model development lifecycle and helps accelerate the delivery of intelligent, production-ready solutions.
 ## You have successfully completed this lab.